FUE Hair Transplant - Glasgow

 Poor graft growth and unfixable scars in the donor area make your dream of great results a nightmare.
 Hair transplant costs should be considered in terms of long-term satisfaction and results, not only how much you can save.
-Getting a hair transplant at our clinic in Glasgow will cost you about £3 per graft.
+Getting a hair transplant at our clinic in Glasgow will cost you about £3-4 per graft.
 For more information on the costs of a hair transplant, click here.

 Are FUE hair transplants permanent?